zammad/zammad-documentation/install-univention.rst

 ..
 Note:: ² Please note that the Zammad-LDAP integration is pre filled with authentication data and the group mapping ``Zammad-Admin`` to the Admin-Role and ``Zammad-Agent`` to the Agent-Role.
 You can use those security groups.
   LDAP synchronization is disabled during installation, as activating it would disable the installation wizard of Zammad, which is needed to setup your Zammad instance properly.

+..
+Note:: ³ Please note that these settings are updated automatically, if you update FQDN and Port settings within the :ref:`ucs-app-settings` .

 First steps you should consider
 ===============================